alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-8-ruling-on-wearing-ornamented-clothes.md

 ---
-layout: post
-title: "Ruling on wearing ornamented clothes at weddings"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 10549, Question 2"
-category: [fatwas,women]
+date: 2020/08/8
 hijri: Dhul-Hijjah 14, 1441
-date: 2020/08/8
-locale: en
 lang: en
-summary: "If the matter is exactly as what is mentioned in the question, it is permissible for women attending weddings to wear ornamented clothes provided that they do not intermix with men."
+layout: post
-note: true
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 10549, Question 2
+summary: If the matter is exactly as what is mentioned in the question, it is permissible for women attending weddings to wear ornamented clothes provided that they do not intermix with men.
+title: Ruling on wearing ornamented clothes at weddings
 ---

 ### Question: